Introduction to Git

 git push

 However, if you look at the lab1 directory, you would see the file test.
 That is the binary files created by the make run command while building the project.
 As a good practice you should never push anything generated by a build process.
-We would deduct points if you submitted your assignment with those files (unless otherwise specified).
+We may deduct points if you submitted your assignment with those files (unless otherwise specified).

 NOTE: You may not be able to see the library.o file on GitHub, that is to be expected with the homework repository.